Last updated 15JUL2022

 This guide primarily (no pun intended) relies on a forked version of Dolphin called PrimeHack, which has all sorts of Metroid Prime related updates like dual analog (or mouse and keyboard) controls, an adjustable view modifier, and more.
-Unfortunately, PrimeHack is only available on Windows and some Linux distros.
-So Android-based devices like a phone or the AYN Odin won’t be able to run in the same way; this guide will focus on Windows PCs and handheld PCs like the AYANEO devices.
+PrimeHack is only available on Windows and Linux distros via flatpak on the Discover store.
+This means that it will work on the Steam Deck (it’s also integrated into EmuDeck).
+Android-based devices like a phone or the AYN Odin won’t be able to run this program; this guide will focus on Windows PCs and handheld PCs like the AYANEO devices.

 For this setup, we’re going to be running the Metroid Prime Trilogy, because it has a few features that will improve the overall game experience (like native support for widescreen without using any hacks) and then you can also play all three games without having to do this setup all over again.
 So make sure that you have a ROM of this game, either ISO or WBFS file formats are fine.

 To start, head to this page.
 Install this Microsoft Visual C++ Redistributable (x64) if you don’t already have it on your PC, then grab the latest release of PrimeHack Updater.
 It is possible to just manually install PrimeHack but I prefer PrimeHack Updater because it updates your build (of course!) but also makes it easy to keep a portable version of the app, so that its settings don’t conflict with vanilla Dolphin if you also have that installed on your PC.